minoa-lang/reference/src/expressions/constructing-expressions.md

 A tuple expression constructs a tuple value.

 The construction exists out of a comma separated list of values that need to be placed within the tuple.
-Since 1-ary tuples are not supported, if the expression only contains 1 operand, it will be interpreted as a [parenthesized expression](./paren-expressions.md).
+Since 1-ary tuples are not supported, if the expression only contains 1 operand, it will be interpreted as a [parenthesized expression].
 Similarly if the expressions contains 0 operands, a unit type will be created.

 The number of operands within the tuple initializer defines the arity of the tuple.